MartaKliuchnik/hospital-appointment-scheduler/README.md

 ```
 {
-  "error": "Invalid request: doctorId, and appointmentTime are required parameters."
+    "message": "Invalid request: doctorId and appointmentTime are required parameters."
 }
 ```